stankev/chatgpt-word-action-items-macro-vba/README.md

 This was tested with the “Microsoft® Word for Microsoft 365 MSO (Version 2402)”.
 Other versions of Micosoft Word should work but testing will be needed and possibly slight modifications will the required.

 ## Instructions
-Detailed instructions can be found in this blog post: https://www.aiinnovate360.com/post/automated-cover-letter-writing-in-word-with-chatgpt-a-step-by-step-tutorial
+Detailed instructions can be found in this blog post: [How to Use OpenAI APIs to Generate Action Items in Word: A Guide](https://www.aiinnovate360.com/post/using-openai-apis-to-generate-action-items-in-word)
 ## Dependencies
 This code has a dependency on two other VBA libraries:
 - Requires importing the [VBA-JSON library](https://github.com/VBA-tools/VBA-JSON) providing the JsonConverter